-Since 2005, veteran journalist and bestselling author Charles Lewis has been preparing his sixth book, about the relationship between truth, public and private power, and the national news media.
-He has been researching the origins and trajectories of public relations and propaganda, deception by government and by corporations, and the truth-telling capacity of journalists and their news organizations over the past century.
-“The Future of Truth: Power, the News Media and the Public’s Right to Know” is tentatively scheduled for publication in early 2013 (PublicAffairs).
+From 2005-2014, veteran journalist and bestselling author Charles Lewis researched his sixth book, about the relationship between truth, public and private power, and the national news media, including the origins and trajectories of public relations and propaganda, deception by government and by corporations, and the truth-telling capacity of journalists and their news organizations over the past century.
+“935 Lies: The Future of Truth and the Decline of America's Moral Integrity” was published in June 2014 (PublicAffairs).

-This related Investigating Power multimedia presentation was created and directed by Lewis, and the former “60 Minutes” producer conducted all of the more than 50 hours of interviews with these distinguished journalists, shot in Washington, New York and Berkeley, Calif., in 2007 and 2008.
+This related Investigating Power multimedia presentation was created and directed by Lewis, and the former “60 Minutes” producer conducted all of the more than 50 hours of interviews with these distinguished journalists, shot in Washington, New York and Berkeley, California, in 2007 and 2008.

 He is the founder of the Center for Public Integrity, founding president of the Fund for Independence in Journalism and founding executive editor of the Investigative Reporting Workshop at the American University School of Communication, and all three organizations have financially and otherwise supported this multimedia production.
 Special thanks in particular to the donors to the Fund for Independence in Journalism, from which most of this project’s research and all of its filming emanated.

-Indeed, by 2015, with sufficient funding, he hopes to expand the number of career timeline profiles and video streamed interview material on this site to at least 40 important national journalists active since 1950.
+In the coming years, with sufficient funding, he hopes to expand the number of career timeline profiles and video streamed interview material on this site to at least 40 important national journalists active since 1950.
 A multi-hour, video documentary production utilizing this material is also being developed.